-This summer, in that all too brief window between lockdowns, I found myself having a socially distanced ponder over a plant with an elderly gentleman in a trilby.
+Last summer, in a brief window between lockdowns, I found myself having a socially distanced ponder with an elderly gentleman in a trilby.
 We were at Batcombe House in Somerset, open for the National Garden Scheme, and had spotted a plant on a table that looked like a streptocarpus (cape primrose), but with smaller leaves and flowers.
-The gentleman fired up his plant identification app, snapped a photo and confirmed that it was a species streptocarpus.
-Chatting to the owner on the way out (oh, how I have missed conversations about plants) I found out that it is available to grow from seed from Dibley’s Nursery, a streptocarpus specialist.
+The gentleman fired up his plant identification app and confirmed that it was a species streptocarpus.
+The owner told me that it is available to grow from seed from Dibley’s Nursery, a streptocarpus specialist.

-So that’s another plant on the wishlist for my ever growing collection of streps.
+So that’s another plant on the wish list.
 They’re a plant you can’t help buying more of.
 The flowers are just so pretty, in shades of white, pink and vivid blues and violets, and smother the plant from spring until autumn.

 They are are fairly easy to look after.
 As with many houseplants, they don’t like to be placed in a spot that gets bright sunshine (which fades the flowers and burns the leaves) but they do like bright light.
 I grow mine in the bathroom and in a bedroom, near east-facing windows.